 By reading food labels, we can better understand and identify hidden sugars in packaged and processed foods.
 It is essential to look beyond the obvious names such as “sugar” and “syrup” and keep an eye on alternative names like sucrose, fructose, and high-fructose corn syrup.
 Additionally, incorporating whole, unprocessed foods into our diets can help reduce sugar consumption without compromising flavor, allowing us to enjoy delicious meals that support our overall well-being.

-See also How many calories does a honey crisp apple have
+See also How many calories in a golden honeydew

 In conclusion, exploring the impact of sugar consumption goes beyond just counting the calories.
 As professional culinarians, we have the opportunity to create delicious dishes that not only satisfy our taste buds but also contribute to a healthier lifestyle.
 By being aware of hidden calories associated with sugar, we can make conscious choices that promote overall well-being for ourselves and those we serve.